mecomontes/Liponium-An-MTB-Heteroresistence-app/README.md

 sudo apt-get install build-essential
 ```

-### Install pip package installer for Python
+### PIP package installer for Python
 pip is the package installer for Python.
 You can use pip to install packages from the Python Package Index and other indexes.

-### Install Conda package manager
+### Conda package manager
 Conda is a cross-platform, language-agnostic binary package manager.
 It is the package manager used by Anaconda installations, but it may be used for other systems as well.
 Conda makes environments first-class citizens, making it easy to create independent environments even for C libraries.
 Conda is written entirely in Python, and is BSD licensed open source.

-To install pip and conda copy the below line and type enter:
+To install pip and conda, copy the below line and type enter:
 ```
 make basic_requirements
 ```